 This funding method is a trial - We're not planning to do this for every story, only for major features.
 Our hope is it can empower more Australian journalists to at least cover the costs of their writing, with a little bit left over to live.
 Gemma Clarke (and other NM writers) will do this sort reporting regardless of whether or not you help fund it, but if enough readers chip in, the lifting is a hell of a lot easier.

 More broadly, we're also interested in hearing from other writers with 'pitches' for major feature stories.
 We'll try and fund raise for those as well.
-You can email us here: email@example.com About New Matilda
+You can email us here: [email redacted]

 NM is one of Australia's most respected independent publications.
 It's also one of the nation's oldest online publications, having been launched in 2004 (we turned 15 last month!).